Ultrafast genome-wide gene expression analysis. Try RNA-Seq now. Learn More

 • Start with well A1 and load your samples contiguously.
 Our preference is for samples to be loaded by column but we can accept samples loaded by row if indicated in the order.
 Do not leave any empty wells between samples.

 • Ensure your plates are sealed extremely thoroughly to survive shipping without leaking — sadly we receive a lot of leaky plates.
-We recommend using a heat seal (rather than adhesive) or snugly-fitting strip caps on top of the plate.
-If you only have adhesive options, click here for some examples of sealing technique.
+We strongly recommend only using strip caps.
+For RNA-Seq samples in Zymo DNA/RNA Shield, do not use adhesive seals, as the adhesive will dissolve and the wells will leak.

 • Wrap each plate individually in bubble wrap or other packaging material to prevent cracking and seal punctures.
 DO NOT stack multiple plates directly on top of each other, as the wells of one plate will likely puncture the seal of the next plate.